chinootes/cs/notes/lang.java.paradigms.oo.objects.cloning.md

 `clone` is a member function of [[Object]] which throws an exception when used.
 Why?

 Cloning a class is [[tags.not allowed by default]] for security reasons.
-But if the class itself allows you i.e. the class implements Cloneable [[lang.java.lib.interfaces.marker]], then you can use `clone()` method.
+But if the class itself allows you i.e. the class implements [[lang.java.lib.interfaces.marker.cloneable]], then you can use `clone()` method.